bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 #### Setting up the MKRZero
-The MKRZero is officially supported by Arduino.
+The MKRZero is designed and officially supported by Arduino.
 The required package does not come pre-installed with the Arduino IDE, so you will need to install it using the Boards Manager.

 1. Open the Arduino IDE.
 2. Navigate to Tools > Board > Board Manager